tankfeud/norxsample/README.md

 # norxsample
-A trivial sample using Norx
+A trivial sample using Norx.
+Build with `nimble build` or `nim c -d:release -o:norxsample src/norxsample`.